camfarms/Tortoise/README.txt

 Try it out at: https://camfarms.github.io/Tortoise/

-Make sure you're playing a song in your spotify account.
+Make sure you're playing a song in your spotify account before using Tortoise